Raja-s-k/Raja-s-k/README.md

 <br/>

--  👋 Hi, I’m @Raja-s-k
+- 👋 Hi, I’m @Raja-s-k.
-- 👀 I’m interested in python programming
+- 👀 I’m interested in python programming and to play CTF challenges.
-- 🌱 I’m currently learning b tech in electronics and communication
+- 🌱 I am currently pursuing my B tech in Electronics and Communication degree higher from Amrita University.
-- 💞️ I’m looking to collaborate on github
+- 💞️ I’m looking to collaborate on github.
-- 📫 How to reach me is by texting a hi message to my mail
+- 📫 U can reach me by texting me in Linkedin or Mail.

 <br/>
 <br/>